Training Programs & Internships

 Strategy Fellowship Program

-To view available openings, use "Internships and Summer Opportunities" as your category filter on your job search.
+To view available openings, use "Strategy Fellow" as your search term on the site.

 Summer Lab Science Program

 The Summer Lab Science Program at Mayo Clinic's campus in Rochester, Minnesota, offers students the opportunity to gain experience in the clinical laboratory environment by working alongside Mayo Clinic laboratory employees.

 As clinical testing is highly regulated by Mayo's accrediting agencies and requires appropriate levels of educational degrees, you will not be responsible for performing clinical testing — though you'll have the opportunity to perform pre-analytical functions, work on laboratory-related projects and potentially observe high-complexity testing.

 While in the Summer Lab Science Program, your responsibilities are supportive laboratory tasks and may include aliquoting, extraction, centrifugation, assay and instrument validation, and instrument preparation and loading, and administrative tasks.
 You will also participate in a variety of educational topics to expand your clinical laboratory knowledge.